NikolaosSamperis/NikolaosSamperis/README.md

 ## 🧑‍🔬 Background

-I hold a BSc in Biology and recently completed an MSc in Applied Bioinformatics at **King’s College London**.
-I’ve worked in regulated diagnostic and preclinical environments (hVIVO, Ridgeway Research Ltd.), gaining experience in sample processing, regulatory compliance, and digital data systems.
+I hold a BSc (Hons) in Biology and recently completed an MSc in Applied Bioinformatics at **King’s College London**.
+I’ve worked in regulated diagnostic and preclinical environments at **hVIVO Plc.** and **Ridgeway Research Ltd.**, gaining experience in sample processing, regulatory compliance (GLP/GCP), and digital data systems.

 ---